New Manufactured Home Community Set for Central East Florida

 “Zoning is difficult,” he said.
 “The second reason why this type of development is rare is because of the infrastructure cost up front.
 When people move in, you get paid back over time with the lot rent… it’s hard to find funding.

-“Once they’re leased up, they’re sought after by investors,” Bledose said.
+“Once they’re leased up, they’re sought after by investors,” Bledsoe said.
 “Not so much when they’re being developed.”

 Commissioner Selby said bridging that gap should be a priority locally, and nationally.

 “It’s a total mystery to me how a product class can be so attractive, yet there are no people chasing new deals,” Selby said.
-“I know it relates to financing and delayed returns, but all that being said, somehow we have to figure this out.
+“It relates to financing and delayed returns, but all that being said, somehow we have to figure this out.

 “There needs to be a mechanism whereby new communities can be built,” he said.